kubevirt/kubevirt-tutorial/labs/lab5/lab5.md

 Mounted By:  virt-launcher-vm2-92pm2
 ```

-Pay special attention to the *Annotations* section where CDI introduces interesting data like the endpoint where the image was imported from, the phase and pod name.
+Pay special attention to the *Annotations* section where CDI adds interesting metadata like the endpoint where the image was imported from, the phase and pod name.

 ## Recap

-* We've created a second VM, *vm2*, this one included a *DataVolume* template which instructs KubeVirt and CDI to:
+* We created a second VM, *vm2*.
+This one included a *DataVolume* template which instructs KubeVirt and CDI to:
-  * Create a PVC which uses a PV already created on the cluster
+  * Create a PVC which uses a PV already created on the cluster.
-  * The CDI importer pod, takes the source, in this case a URL, and imports the image directly to the PV attached to the PVC
+  * The CDI importer pod to take the source, in this case a URL, and import the image directly to the PV attached to the PVC.
-  * Once that process finishes, a *virt-launcher* pod starts using the same PVC, with the imported image, as boot disk
+  * Once that process finishes, a *virt-launcher* pod starts using the same PVC, with the imported image, as its boot disk.
-* A detail that might go unnoticed, CDI is able to detect the requested storage size, the available space (accounting for file system overhead) and resize the image accordingly
+* A detail that might go unnoticed: CDI is able to detect the requested storage size, the available space (accounting for file system overhead) and resize the image accordingly.
-* We've connected to *vm2's* serial console and verified the root partition was expanded to the disk size, this is usually done through configuration services like *cloud-init*
+* We connected to *vm2's* serial console and verified that the root partition was expanded to fill the underlying disk size.
+This is usually done through configuration services like *cloud-init*.

 This concludes this section of the lab, spend some time checking out all the objects and how they relate to each other, then head off to the next lab!